SlimeVR/SlimeVR-Docs-Site/common-issues.md

 The most common reasons for errors with the IMU are the following:
 1. You accidentally set the IMU wrong (i.e. set as MPU6050 when you have an BNO085)
-1. You accidentally selected the wrong board type (i.e. set at BOARD_SLIMEVR instead of BOARD_WEMOSD1MINI)
+1. You accidentally selected the wrong board type (i.e. set as BOARD_SLIMEVR instead of BOARD_WEMOSD1MINI)
 1. The wiring is wrong (e.g. accidentally swapping around D1/D2 and SDA/SCL)
 1. There's an issue with the soldering (e.g. not enough solder, cold joint, or bridging between SDA and SCL)
 1. You're using a breadboard (Without soldering connections, the IMU often won't be able to communicate with the microcontroller)